TOD-theses/paper-T-RACE/main.typ

 Compared with @zhang_combatting_2023, our analysis took 4.5 seconds per block while they report an average of 7.5 seconds per block.
 However, we cannot directly compare this, as the their hardware specifications differ from our setup and in our case the transaction execution is outsourced to an archive node of which we do not know the hardware specifications.
 Moreover, @zhang_combatting_2023 only reports an average for their whole analysis, and it is not clear if e.g. the vulnerability localization performed in this work is included in this time measurement.

-= Data availability <sec:data-availability>
+= Data availability and reproducibility
-TBD.

-= Reproducibility
 <cha:reproducibility>

 == Tool

-TBD.
+The program used to run the experiments is available at https://github.com/TOD-theses/t_race.
+It can be run with Python or Docker and requires an archive node that supports the debug namespace, including JS tracing for the attack analysis.
+Refer to the documentation on the repository for more details on using it.

+The TOD candidates deduplication relies on randomness.
+To allow reproducibility, the program sets a seed for the randomness before executing this deduplication step.

-== Randomness
+== Data availability <sec:data-availability>

-TBD.
+The experiment results and evaluation artifacts produced by this thesis are avilabile at https://github.com/TOD-theses/t_race_results.
+This includes the outputs of the tool executions, postprocessed data and the evaluation samples with corresponding notes.

 == Experiment setup

 The experiments were performed on Ubuntu 22.04.04, using an AMD Ryzen 5 5500U CPU with 6 cores and 2 threads per core and a SN530 NVMe SSD.
 We used a 16 GB RAM with an additional 32 GB swap file.

-For the RPC requests we used a public endpoint@noauthor_pokt_2024#todo[And free account for @sec:evaluation], which uses Erigon 2.59.3@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
+For the RPC requests we do not use our own archive node, but rely on free services by @nodies_web3_nodate, which uses Erigon 2.59.3@noauthor_erigon_2024 according to the `web3_clientVersion` RPC method.
 We used a local cache to prevent repeating slow RPC requests. @fuzzland_eth_2024 Unless otherwise noted, the cache was initially empty for experiments that measure the running time.

-#todo[reth/v1.0.4-106a0c7c/x86_64-unknown-linux-gnu]
+In the evaluation, we refer to the usage of a Reth instance for a few TOD checks.
+We use a public Reth 1.0.4 instance for this. @paradigm_reth_nodate